- Last updated:

 Where to from here

-Council will progress the design of the Oval Avenue transport corridor upgrade.
-Construction timing is dependent on the adjacent Third Avenue extension to Nicklin Way.
-Council expects construction to start in the 2021/2022 financial year.
+Council will progress the design of the Caloundra Transport Corridor Upgrade.
+Council expects construction of the project to start in the 2021/2022 financial year.
+However, construction timing is dependent on the adjacent Third Avenue extension to Nicklin Way.

 Council has partnered with TMR on the proposed extension of Third Avenue from Arthur Street to Nicklin Way.
 Together these two projects have been identified as the next step to improve access into the Caloundra CBD.
 These two projects will reduce traffic volumes on the eastern end of Caloundra Road which in turn will reduce delays at the Caloundra Road/Nicklin Way roundabout.